rkotynski/MD-FDRI/README.md

 MD-FDRI stands for Map-based, Differential, Fourier Domain Regularized Inversion.
 MD-FDRI is a framework for Single-Pixel Imaging (SPI) applicable at high resolutions and high compression.
 MDFDRI code accompanies the Opt.
-Express 30, 22730, 2022 paper by R.Stojek, A. Pastuszczak, P. Wróbel and R. Kotyński on single-pixel imaging at high resolutions
+Express 30, 22730, 2022 paper by R.Stojek, A. Pastuszczak, P. Wróbel and R. Kotyński on single-pixel imaging at high resolutions:

 https://doi.org/10.1364/OE.460025

 https://doi.org/10.6084/m9.figshare.19863556

-The MDFDRI class definition is included in the mdfdri.py file. example_mdfdri_animation.py is an example program which demonstrates the use of the MDFRI class.
-It runs a simulation of a sequence of SPI measurements with compressive measurements conducted through a varied aperture.
+The MDFDRI class definition is included in the _mdfdri.py_ file, and _example_mdfdri_animation.py_ is an example program which demonstrates the use of the MDFRI class.
+This example includes a simulation of a sequence of SPI measurements with compressive measurements conducted through a varied aperture.
 As a result it produces an animation and figures with examples of the sampling functions and image maps which were used.

-MDFDRI needs huge (2x9.4GB) image sampling and reconstruction matrices, which we will first try to load from a compressed file in current directory, secondly to download from a repository, and third to recalculate.
-We recommend having a fast SDD drive and 32GB RAM for executing this example program, and  128GB memory and a reasonable swap file for matrix recalculation.
-When the matrices are loaded to RAM, the SPI image reconstruction at the resolution of 1024x768, depending on the CPU takes between 0.3-1s per frame.
+MDFDRI needs huge (2x9.4GB) image sampling and reconstruction matrices, which we will first try to load from a compressed file in the current directory, secondly to download from a repository, and third to recalculate.
+We recommend having a fast SDD and 32GB RAM for executing this example program, and 128GB memory and a reasonable swap file for matrix recalculation.
+When the matrices are loaded to RAM, the SPI image reconstruction at the resolution of 1024x768 and sampling ratio of 0.4% is relatively fast, and depending on the CPU takes between 0.3-1s per frame.

+The advantages of MD-FDRI are that it combines several features important for realistic optical SPI at high resolutions.
+Sampling functions are binary and can be directly displayed on optical modulators such as digital micromirror devices (DMD) at their native resolution.
+The measurement is inherently differential and the reconstructed images are not affected by a constant bias added to the measurement signal for instance due to a bias signal from background illumination or due to the detector dark current.
+Sampling is non-adaptive (and adaptive sampling at the DMD operating frequency of >20kHz is in practice problematic).
+It works at very strong compression (eg. <0.5%) so the image aquisition time may be kept at over 5fps, and still the reconstruction time is below 1s even without GPU accelaration.
+Extremely strong compression implies poor image quality but the MD-FDRI framework works well after limiting the field of view (but with the same nonadaptive sampling kept).
+So we can point the aperture at a point of interest and get an improved image quality at that location.
+On top of this, the distribution of measurement points within a single measurement assures a better entropy than is obtained with many other methods.
+This in particular enables to use simpler A/D convertors (eg. 8bit DACs) to capture the measurement.